 The upper reaches of a river often go unexplored but usually offer stunning scenery, great waterside pubs and interesting places to moor.
 With a little prior planning and sufficient tidal rise, many rivers are navigable for a fair distance and offer a welcome rest to the hubbub of the main port.
 Here are six tips to help you to the head of the creek.

 The deeper water usually flows near the outside of the bend.
-Keep this natural phenomena in mind when the buoyage starts to thin out.
-Often a sand bank or shallow patch on the inside of the bend is ready to catch the unwary or those thinking of taking a shortcut (Fig A).
+Keep this natural phenomenon in mind when the buoyage starts to thin out.
+Often a sand bank or shallow patch on the inside of the bend is ready to catch the unwary or those thinking of taking a shortcut.

 Tidal height dramatically changes what you see, compared to the charted view.
-A channel may look straight forward on the chart because it gives the view you’d get at the lowest low water.
+A channel may look straight forward on the chart because it gives the view you would get with no tide present, i.e. if tidal height=0.
 But a rising tide covering the banks makes the obvious channel disappear; leaving just a scattering of marks, so if in doubt note the bearing and distance to the next mark on a plan to indicates which way to go.

 Allow sufficient clearance under the boat.
 If you have a keel and the propellers and rudder are protected, the clearance may be less than if the props and rudder would be the first to touch.
 The required clearance may also be affected if the bottom is hard rock or soft mud and whether the tide is rising tide or falling as greater margins are prudent with rocks and on falling tides.
 Proceed slowly and watch the echosounder.
 A look behind the boat will often indicate whether you are starting to get shallow as the wash from the props will start churning up mud or sandy coloured water.